Master of Dental Surgery in Periodontics

 MDS Periodontics Program Study Plan

-The MDS Periodontics Program spans over 3 years with 6 semesters.
+The MDS Periodontics Program spans over 3 years with 6 semesters and 2 summer courses.
 The program is structured to be delivered in 15 weeks duration (Semesters 1 to 6).
+Two summer courses are delivered in 6 weeks duration.

 Some Courses of one semester are pre-requisites for courses of the subsequent semesters so that important concepts are built on each other and revisited in a spiral fashion to reinforce learning making a strong base in biomedical and periodontal sciences.
 Most courses are delivered as a mix of didactic sessions and clinical /activity sessions.
 Some may be only didactic or only clinical based depending on the content and learning outcomes.